alanzablocki/practicalmachinelearning/index.md

 ##            23) total_accel_dumbbell< 5.5 451  108 D (0 0.16 0.0022 0.76 0.075) *
 ##       3) roll_belt>=129.5 1115   42 E (0.038 0 0 0 0.96) *
 ```
+I find that decision trees are not good enough to get the sort of accuracy we are after.
+Therefore I will try random forests now.
 ### Predicting with random forests

 ```r